 With all due respect to spring, summer and winter — all marginal times of the year with debatable qualities — none of fraud seasons holds a candle to fall, the clear heavyweight in the ring when it comes to all things that actually matter, including football, hunting, campfires and delicious, warm cocktails.

 And walleye fishing, of course.

 The first thing you need to know when attempting to land walleye this fall is how the changing environment and, more specifically, lake turnover impacts walleye behavior.
-Don't worry, understanding lake turnover is actually pretty simple.
+Don't worry, understanding lake turnover is pretty simple.

-At the same time, however, vegetation in shallow water is also beginning to erode and baitfish are forced out of their typical cover and into deeper open water, which just so happens to now be walleye territory.
+At the same time, however, vegetation in shallow water is also beginning to erode and baitfish are forced out of their typical cover into deeper open water, which just so happens to now be walleye territory.

 Once water conditions stabilize, the walleye, now in feed mode with winter on the horizon, become aggressive and begin covering vast areas of water chasing a dwindling source of baitfish.
 Because these fish are constantly on the move, they become more difficult to find.
 Lucky — or hopefully, rather — you have electronics to help you pinpoint certain areas.

 For this time of the year in most Northwest lakes and reservoirs, it's good practice to begin surveying for fish in 20- to 30-feet of water, then working your way deeper to 50- to 60-feet, seeking out drastic drop-offs, but also wide-open basins.
 They may also be suspended, but because the walleye and baitfish are exposed in open water, they'll be easier to spot on your electronics.

 Don't be afraid to troll with lures in the water while you look for fish.
 Because they're aggressive this time of the year, you can get away with trolling up to 2 to 2.5 mph while searching.
 This allows you to cover more ground to locate schools, while still being able to trigger an enticed fish.